 How is trauma-informed coaching different from other types of coaching?

-Those I serve often do not know or acknowledge that they have experienced trauma.
-They often do not understand the depth of impact their trauma has on their current life and will continue to have unless recognized and begun to be addressed.
 As a trauma-informed coach, I have been trained in these areas and bring a depth of awareness and understanding to the coaching process that many other coaches do not possess.
 This does not mean that trauma-informed coaching is better than other types of coaching, but rather is different and brings this understanding as a strength to the coaching process.
+Those I serve most often do not know or are not ready to acknowledge that they have experienced trauma.
+They often do not understand the depth of impact these past experiences have had on their current life.
 If a client needs executive or leadership coaching, this requires different training and a different set of coaching strengths to support them in their goals.
 Not every coach is for every person, just as every client is not for every coach.

 Why does having a trauma-informed coach matter to me?

-When working with a coach, there are often many “ah-ha” moments.
+When working with a coach, there are often many vulnerable “ah-ha” moments.
+Even the most aware person can be caught unaware of the level of emotion that sometimes arises in the coaching process.
 Coaching is a process of discovering new or remembering old beliefs about yourself, your dreams, your strengths, and your best hopes.
-It is a vulnerable process by its very nature because you begin to reflect on what’s going on inside of yourself.
 Trauma-informed coaches understand that this can bring memories and emotions to the surface that you may have long forgotten about or hope to never remember.
 If you know you have experienced traumatic events or have lived with chronic/complex trauma, having a trauma-informed coach will be invaluable to your own growth and healing process.
 You will want to work with a coach who can help you navigate the inevitable emotions that will arise.
-Instead of approaching coaching with hesitation, this can free you to know you’re in good hands.
+Instead of approaching coaching with hesitation, having a trauma-informed coach frees you to know you’re in good hands.
 You will be safe to travel this unknown path because your coach is safe and knowledgeable and has your best life in mind.

 Is Coaching Right For Me?